lightweight-component/SqlMan/website-src/src/docs/query/query-tutorial.md

 ```
 It allows to bind multiple named parameters together using a `Map` object.

+Mixing `Map` object and the array of parameters is allowed, but `Map` should be the first parameter, and the rest are array of parameters.

 ## Return a Java Bean
 Sometimes, we need to return a Java Bean instead of a `Map`.
 SqlMan provides a simple way to do this, just passing the Java Bean class as the query method as the parameter: